mcgnly/DeveloperDocumentation/FAQ/FAQs.md

 ### I am a Web developer.
 Can I still use the relayr platform?

 Of course!
 Don't worry, we haven't forgotten you.
 Check out our <a href="https://developer.relayr.io/documents/WEB/WebDevelopers" target="_blank">Web section </a> for more information.
-Our code samples will help you getting started.
+Our code samples will help you get started.

 ### Which service is relayr using for data distribution?